 Another advantage of the Direct to Consumer model is your ability to understand and interpret your customer data.
 This data allows you to tailor their shopping experience (online and offline).
 It is also an opportunity to evolve your product line to better match your market's expectations.

-You can better understand their needs by multiplying the contact points with your personas (on social networks, via your website, etc.).
+You can better understand their needs by multiplying the contact points with your personas on different digital channels (like social networks, via your website, etc.).
 And thus, personalise your offer to make it even more desirable.
 This is even more crucial for a young brand that wants to enter an ultra-competitive sector (like fashion or beauty).

 The pandemic has profoundly transformed purchasing behaviour.
 It has disrupted supply routes, forcing brands to rapidly adapt their strategies.
 Because they are not directly dependent on intermediaries, companies that have opted for the Direct to Consumer model are more responsive.
 They are also better able to evolve.